losonczylab/Grosmark_NatNeuro_2021/readme.md

 1.  **‘demo_LinearReplayAnalysis.m’** – performs linear (weighted and line-casting) replay analysis on 5 synthetic replay event created by ‘createSyntheticEvents.m’ and plots the results.

-2.  *‘***demo_CircularReplayAnalysis.m***’* – performs circo-linear (weighted and line-casting) replay analysis on 5 synthetic replay event created by ‘createSyntheticEvents.m’ and plots the results.
+2.  **'demo_CircularReplayAnalysis.m'** – performs circo-linear (weighted and line-casting) replay analysis on 5 synthetic replay event created by ‘createSyntheticEvents.m’ and plots the results.

 ## Key functions: